 Washington Mutual failed for five reasons.
 First, it did a lot of business in California.
 The housing market there did worse than in other parts of the country.
 In 2006, home values across the country started falling.
-That's after reaching a peak of 20 percent year-over-year growth in 2004.
+That's after reaching a peak of almost 14% year-over-year growth in 2004.

-By December 2007, the national average home value was down 9.8 percent.
-The last time housing prices had fallen was during the Great Depression.
-Nationally, there was 10 months' worth of housing inventory.
-In California, there was 15 months’ worth of unsold inventory.
-Normally, the state had six months of inventory.
+By December 2007, the national average home value was down 6.5% from its 2006 high.
+Housing prices hadn't fallen in decades.
+Nationally, there was about 10 months' worth of housing inventory.
+In California, there was over 15 months’ worth of unsold inventory.
+Normally, the state had around six months’ worth of inventory.

 The second reason for WaMu's failure was that it expanded its branches too quickly.
 As a result, it was in poor locations in too many markets.
 As a result, it made too many subprime mortgages to unqualified buyers.

-In Q4 2007, it wrote-down $1.6 billion in defaulted mortgages.
+In the fourth quarter of 2007, it wrote down $1.6 billion in defaulted mortgages.
 Bank regulation forced it to set aside cash to provide for future losses.
-As a result, WaMu reported a $2 billion net loss for the quarter.
-Its net loss for the year was $67 billion.
-It dwarfed its 2006 profit of $3.6 billion.
-(Source: WaMu 2007 Annual Report)
+As a result, WaMu reported a $1.9 billion net loss for the quarter.
+Its net loss for the year was $67 million.
+That's a far cry from its 2006 profit of $3.6 billion.

-Fourth was the September 15, 2008, Lehman Brothers bankruptcy.
+A fourth was the Sept.
+15, 2008, Lehman Brothers bankruptcy.
 WaMu depositors panicked upon hearing this.
 They withdrew $16.7 billion out of their savings and checking accounts over the next 10 days.
-It was 9 percent of WaMu's deposits.
+It was over 11 percent of WaMu's total deposits.
 The Federal Deposit Insurance Corporation said the bank had insufficient funds to conduct day-to-day business.
 The government started looking for buyers.
-For more, see Timeline of the 2008 Financial Crisis.
+WaMu’s bankruptcy can be better analyzed in the context of the 2008 financial crisis timeline.

 Others lost everything.
-For example, Texas Pacific Group lost its entire $1.35 billion investment.
+For example, TPG Capital lost its entire $1.35 billion investment.
 The WaMu holding company sued JPMorgan Chase for access to $4 billion in deposits.
 Deutsche Bank sued WaMu for $10 billion in claims for defunct mortgage securities.
 It said that WaMu knew they were fraudulent and should buy them back.
-It was unclear whether the FDIC or JPMorgan Chase was liable for many of these claims.
-TPG lost its $1.35 billion of its investment.
+It was unclear whether the FDIC or JPMorgan Chase were liable for any of these claims.